-This year 2023, MMCM has yet another research project, "Innovative technology for refractory gold extraction using deep eutectic solvent (DES) and hypochlorite solution," which is one of the three projects of the program Green Tech: Enabling Technologies for Responsible Mineral Resource Utilization spearheaded by UP Diliman.
-The project primarily aims to address the problem of the mineral industry in the beneficiation of refractory gold ores by developing an economical and eco-efficient technology.
+In 2023, MMCM has yet another research project, "Innovative technology for refractory gold extraction using deep eutectic solvent (DES) and hypochlorite solution," which is one of the three projects of the program Green Tech: Enabling Technologies for Responsible Mineral Resource Utilization spearheaded by UP Diliman.
+The project primarily aims to address the problem of the mineral industry in the beneficiation of refractory gold ores by developing economical and eco-efficient technology.
 Part of the study will investigate the geology and mineralogy of refractory gold ore resources.
-With this, MMCM intends to work closely with its sister school, the Mapúa University through its established minerals-related engineering programs and our research partners, UP Diliman, MSU-IIT and USeP, and its main industry partner, Apex Mining Co., Inc. (AMCI).
-In the pursuit of Excellence and Relevance, Mapua Malayan Colleges Mindanao continues to strive to go beyond expectations and be involved in the development of sustainable solutions to global issues, at the same time it upholds the values of educational excellence, social responsibility, and environmental preservation.
+With this, MMCM intends to work closely with its sister school, Mapúa University, through its established minerals-related engineering programs and our research partners, UP Diliman, MSU-IIT, and USeP, and its leading industry partner, Apex Mining Co., Inc. (AMCI).
+In the pursuit of Excellence and Relevance, MMCM strives to go beyond expectations and be involved in developing sustainable solutions to global issues; at the same time, it upholds the values of educational excellence, social responsibility, and environmental preservation.

-As the world moves with time, changing industry demands continue to chase after progress and to further strengthen its mission of shaping globally competitive professionals, Malayan Colleges Mindanao, A Mapúa School (MCM) has been relaunched as Mapúa Malayan Colleges Mindanao (MMCM) in 2022 after receiving its amended articles of incorporation from the SEC on April 12, 2022.
-Mapúa MCM has recently partnered with

-Arizona State University (ASU), joining the Cintana Alliance in paving the way for Filipino students to get access to high quality international education in health sciences and business programs.
-ASU's expertise in innovation and advanced research will be leveraged in shaping students in the country into highly skilled, globally competent professionals, and create opportunities for them in the country and abroad.
-Through this, Mapúa MCM students are provided with opportunities for international exposure through short-term immersive programs, semester exchange, pathways, and summer programs.
+As the world moves with time and changing industry demands, the institution continues to chase after progress and further strengthen its mission of shaping globally competitive professionals.
+Malayan Colleges Mindanao, A Mapúa School has been relaunched as Mapúa Malayan Colleges Mindanao (MMCM) in 2022 after receiving its amended articles of incorporation from the SEC on April 12, 2022.
+MMCM has partnered with Arizona State University (ASU), joining the Cintana Alliance to pave the way for Filipino students to access high-quality international education in health sciences and business programs.
+ASU's expertise in innovation and advanced research will be leveraged to shape students into highly skilled, globally competent professionals and create opportunities for them in the country and abroad.
+Through this, MMCM students are given opportunities for international exposure through short-term immersive programs, semester exchanges, pathways, and summer programs.

 The Blackboard-Anthology Catalyst Award for Teaching and Learning was given to MMCM to recognize and honor the school for its innovation and excellence in advancing learning during the Anthology Together in Orlando, Florida, in July 2022.
 MMCM is the global winner of the 2022 Catalyst Award in the Teaching & Learning category for its MMCM-HyFlex Learning Modality, given by Blackboard-Anthology.
-The award affirms the role of MMCM as the champion and model in using EdTech in its teaching and learning.
-Moreover, Mapúa MCM was the first school in the Davao Region awarded with the CHED Safety Seal.
+MMCM was also awarded the 2023 Catalyst Award for Student Experience for its outstanding educational contribution.
+These awards affirm the role of MMCM as the champion and model in using EdTech in its teaching, learning, and student experience.
+Moreover, Mapúa MCM was the first school in the Davao Region to be awarded the CHED Safety Seal.
 The Safety Seal Certification affirms that an establishment complies with the government's minimum public health standards.
 The Seal was given on September 12, 2022.